Vulcan, Alberta

 Vulcan is a town in southern Alberta, Canada that is surrounded by Vulcan County.
 It is on Highway 23, midway between the cities of Calgary and Lethbridge.
-The population of the town was 1,917 in 2016.
-Now known as the "Official Star Trek Capital of Canada", Vulcan has a tourism building made to look like a landed space station, a statue of the original series Enterprise, and other Star Trek themed attractions.
+The population of the town was 1,769 in 2021.
+Now known as the "Official Star Trek Capital of Canada", Vulcan has a tourism building made to look like a landed space station, a statue of the original series' USS Enterprise, and other Star Trek themed attractions.

 History

 Vulcan was named by a surveyor for the Canadian Pacific Railway after the Roman God of Fire – Vulcan.
 Originally, all the streets of Vulcan were named after gods and goddesses of the classical world such as Juno, Mars, and Jupiter.

 The community was incorporated as a village on December 23, 1912, and then as a town on June 15, 1921.
 In July 1927, a major tornado destroyed many homes and the new curling rink in the town.
 That tornado was made famous when a photograph of it approaching Vulcan was used for the "tornado" article in Encyclopædia Britannica.

-The first newspaper to serve the area was the Vulcan Review, which began in 1912 and was published for one year.
-The Vulcan Review was followed by the Vulcan Advocate in 1913, which is still being published today as member of Sun Media Community Newspapers part of Postmedia Network.

-Vulcan once had nine grain elevators, more than any other location west of Winnipeg, making it the largest grain shipping point at that time.
+The first newspaper to serve the area was The Vulcan Review, which began in 1912 and was published for one year.
+The Vulcan Review was followed by the Vulcan Advocate in 1913, which is still being published today as member of Sun Media Community Newspapers part of Postmedia Network.Vulcan once had nine grain elevators, more than any other location west of Winnipeg, making it the largest grain shipping point at that time.
 Due to the changing economics of the agricultural industry, the original elevators were taken down one by one.
 Today, Vulcan has only one of the "prairie skyscrapers" left that once could be seen miles away.
 Although not original, this last wooden elevator was built in the 1980s.

 A British Commonwealth Air Training Plan air force base, RCAF Station Vulcan, was located 5.7 NM southwest of the town during the Second World War.
 Many of the old hangars still exist and the runways can still be seen.
 It is now operated as Vulcan/Kirkcaldy Aerodrome and some of the old runways are still in use.
 There is a second airport, Vulcan Airport.

 In 2015 the town council voted to form Heritage Advisory Board Committee to manage the historical sites in Vulcan County.